Finding & identifying

 The National Association of Testing Authorities (NATA) can provide details of an accredited laboratory in your area where asbestos can be identified accurately.

 There is a modest cost for testing, which varies between laboratories.

 Bring in a professional

-Householders are strongly advised to engage experienced and licensed professionals to undertake home renovations where asbestos is likely to be present and/or to undertake asbestos removal.
+Householders are strongly advised to engage experienced and licensed professionals to undertake home renovations where asbestos is likely to be present and where necessary undertake asbestos removal.

-The Australian Government enHealth publication 'Asbestos - A guide for householders and the general public' provides further information about asbestos in the home.
+The Australian Government enHealth publication 'Asbestos - A guide for householders and the general public' provides further information about asbestos in homes.